conorgouraud/Data-Mining-Course/README.md

-# datamining
+Assignment 1:

-Data Mining Techniques Assignment involved building a hotel recommender system for Expedia.
+Assignment 2: Building a hotel recommender system for Expedia.